-Our ancient Irish ancestors ate healthily, heartily and well.
-Here's how one of our writers and her family got on experimenting with the diet 3,000 years ago.
+Our ancient Irish ancestors ate healthily, heartily, and well.
+Here's how one of our writers and her family got on experimenting with the diet of 3,000 years ago.

 The things I make my family do!
 And all in the name of research for my books and blog.
 Having recently investigated the diet of our ancestors, I decided to try it out for myself.
 Fortunately for me, they tolerate my whims and fancies quite well, even humor me a little, thinking I don't notice their exchanged glances and rolled eyes.
 Here are my results.

 Fresh butter was highly prized by the ancestors, but as they had no fridges to keep it in, they preserved it with salt.
 Huge caches of butter have been found buried in bogs in Ireland, leading to the belief that perhaps it was a means of preserving or flavoring the butter.
 In my humble opinion, it is neither; I believe, since it was such a highly prized foodstuff, that the bog butter was placed there as a votive offering, along with all the other things that have been found in bogs.

 This was the first thing that I made, and it was so easy, and so delicious, that I decided I was going to make it more often.
 All you need is some heavy cream and something to shake it in.
 I used 5oz of cream, because that's all I had left, and shook it for about 15 minutes.
 It made a small amount of butter, which we ate in a couple of days.

 Once the butter starts to harden, you can add salt, herbs, garlic or berries if you want to flavor your butter, and you can press it into ice-cube trays for individual portions, or shape it into a nice, neat little rectangle, like the butter you buy in the shops.
 I left mine as is like the ancestors would have enjoyed it, and my word, it was amazing!